dan-da/hd-wallet-addrs/README.md

 # Privacy implications

-An important thing to recognize is that unless you are running a toshi or insight server locally, the discovery process will send your public address to a third party.  ie: BlockChain.info, BitPay (insight), or CoinBase (toshi)
+An important thing to recognize is that unless you are running a toshi or insight server locally, the discovery process will send your public addresses to a third party.  ie: BlockChain.info, BitPay (insight), or CoinBase (toshi)

 The third party will have no way to spend your funds.